ahwayakchih/nobbic/SetupAlpineHost.markdown

 ## Test if it works OK.

-While still being logged as regular user (`whoami` returns "username"), check if podman runs and uses your config:
+While still being logged as regular user (`whoami` command shows "username"), check if podman can run and uses your config:

 ```sh
 podman info | grep crun